Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Appendix I - Model details

 \subsection{Impact of the smoothing parameter $\sigma$}

 The smoothing parameter $\sigma$ -- the standard deviation of the Gaussian that smooths the InGaN composition map -- is the only free parameter of the model.
-Its value is not prescribed, though it should intuitively be smaller than the lattice spacing (otherwise, disorder effects vanish).
+Its value is not prescribed, though it should intuitively be commensurate with the lattice spacing (otherwise, disorder effects vanish).
 Other publications have used a value $\sigma=0.6$~nm, whereas our work (here and in Ref.~\cite{David19b}) uses $\sigma=0.4$~nm.
 Here, we illustrate the effect of this parameter.

 We consider the same single-QW structure as in Section~\ref{sec:pin}, and consider the range $\sigma=0.3-0.6$~nm.
 Fig.~\ref{fig_sigma}(a) shows the resulting JDOS.
 As $\sigma$ increases, the effects of disorder become less pronounced, the Urbach tail becomes shallower, and the transition energies are blue-shifted.
 Accordingly, the Urbach energy and the mobility edge (Fig.~\ref{fig_sigma}(b-c)) respectively increase and decrease.
 At high values of $\sigma$, the step-like features of the JDOS become more apparent.
 Note that the shift of the mobility edge is in large part because large values of $\sigma$ smooth the band structure along $z$, reducing the depth of the QW confinement.